-But this scenic bike route also takes you to the seaside if you follow it through: you end up at Marken, a historic fishing village, which is only connected to the mainland by a road that was added in the 1957.
+But this scenic bike route also takes you to the seaside if you follow it through.
+You end up at Marken, a historic fishing village, which is only connected to the mainland by a road that was added in 1957.

 A list of scenic bike paths in the Netherlands would not be complete without at least some dyke-and-dam content.
 This bike ride up in Lelystad will take you across the sea, in a way that is really mind-blowing for those of us new to living in a land created by dykes.

 You cycle away from the main road for most of this path, which only increases the otherworldly sensation of cycling along a thin piece of land in the middle of the sea (well, not quite the middle, but you know what I mean).